exculpatory evidence

 Flawed police investigation

-• Witnesses who testified that there was a stranger in their village who might be Zhang Zaiyu were detained for months for the alleged perjury.
+• Witnesses who testified that there was a stranger in their village who might be Zhang Zaiyu were detained for months for alleged perjury.
 Some defense witnesses were tortured and detained until they changed their testimony.

 Dubious witness identification/statements